boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

 In addition to readability, describing function signatures helps debugging, specially if you can trust this information.
-Instead of worrying about types and values, we can focus only on values and this can be a tremendous difference.
+Instead of worrying about types and values, we can focus only on values, and this can be a tremendous difference.

 In the example below we have two versions of an hypothetical function whose purpose is to make a POST request.
 The first version relies entirely on